 Some credit card providers also offer 24/7 assistance for fraud.
-For example, if you have a major credit card like the Chase Sapphire Preferred® Card, Ink Business Preferred℠ Credit Card or a Chase Freedom Unlimited℠, Chase bank has an established procedure in place that helps you report the fraud over the phone, document it, have the charges reversed, and then obtain a new card.
+For example, if you have a major credit card like the Chase Sapphire Preferred® Card or Chase Sapphire Reserve®, Chase bank has an established procedure in place that helps you report the fraud over the phone, document it, have the charges reversed, and then obtain a new card.

-A similar procedure exists for other card providers like American Express and banks like Citi, Bank of America, TD Bank and HSBC.
-Note that some of the higher annual fee credit cards like The Platinum Card® from American Express or Premier Rewards Gold Card from American Express will provide you with the absolute best protection against credit card fraud.
+A similar procedure exists for other card providers like American Express and banks like Citi, Bank of America, TD Bank, and HSBC.
+Note that some cards with a higher annual fee (like The Platinum Card® from American Express or American Express® Gold Card) will provide you with the absolute best protection against credit card fraud.